jbwenjoy/hoyoverse-music-unpacker/README.md

     }
 ```

+You may also change your game file name as well, as described in: https://github.com/alexpado/hoyoverse-music-unpacker/issues/15#issuecomment-1937963052.
+But please make sure you changed it back afterwards.

 # 3. About update packages

 When a game is going to be updated in the next few days, Hoyoverse allows player to download the update package before